Bin Tepe

-Bin Tepe is an archaeological site on the southern shore of Marmara Lake in Manisa Province, Turkey.
+Bin Tepe (lit.
+"1000 Tells" in Turkish) is an archaeological site on the southern shore of Marmara Lake in Manisa Province, Turkey.
 Consisting of over 100 tumuli, it served as a cemetery for the elites of nearby Sardis.

+In 2025, Bin Tepe was listed as UNESCO World Heritage Site.

 Site

+Bin Tepe is an ancient cemetery consisting of over 100 tumuli.
+Located near the Lydian capital city of Sardis, it served local elites during the Lydian and Achaemenid periods.

 Bin Tepe sits on a low limestone ridge to the north of Sardis.
 Its elevation and proximity to a major travel route made the tumuli conspicuous to ancient travellers, as they continue to be for modern visitors.
-The site's proximity to Bronze Age settlement mounds suggests that it may have been chosen to provide a symbolic link to the past.
+The site's proximity to earlier Bronze Age settlement mounds suggests that it may have been chosen to provide a symbolic link to the past.
+The burials were organized in groups, likely corresponding to families or estates.
 While there were once at least 149 tumuli at the site, there are now only around 115, the others having been destroyed for farmland.

 The tumuli consist of stone burial chambers covered by large earthen mounds.
 The burial chambers were either constructed from slabs or cut into the bedrock, and were generally located off-center to deter grave robbers.
-The mounds were ringed with stone crepis walls which retained the dirt fill and gave the mound a defined edge, though many of these walls no longer survive.
+Mounds were often ringed with a retaining wall called a "crepis".
+Crepis walls, many of which no longer survive, gave the mound a defined edge and held the dirt fill in place.

-The earliest of the Bin Tepe tumuli date from around 600 BC, seemingly adapted from Phrygian royal burials at Gordion.
-The style remained in use after the fall of the Lydian Empire, with many of the datable examples at Bin Tepe having been constructed during the Persian period.
-Tumuli remained a popular elite burial style in Anatolia throughout antiquity, though they coexisted with others such as rock-cut tombs and cist graves for the entirety of their use.
+The earliest of the Bin Tepe tumuli date from around 600 BC, seemingly adapted from Phrygian royal burials at the Phrygian capital city of Gordion.
+The style remained in use after the fall of the Lydian Empire in 546 BC, with many of the datable examples at Bin Tepe having been constructed during the subsequent Persian period.
+Throughout their period of use at Sardis, they coexisted with other styles including rock-cut tombs and cist graves.